Cosmoglobe/zodipy/docs/reference.rst

 Reference
 =========

-The main interface to `Zodipy` is called :ref:`Zodipy overview`.
-This is the part of the code the user interacts with.
+The interface of `Zodipy` is the :ref:`Zodipy overview` class.
 The implementation of the Interplanetary Dust Models and the Zodiacal components can be found in :ref:`components overview` and :ref:`model overview`.

 .. toctree::
     :maxdepth: 3